 Given the uniqueness of grief, it is often difficult to navigate on your own, and often times it feels as if those around you do not understand.
-Grief counseling may be beneficial if any of the following apply to you.
+Grief therapy may be beneficial if any of the following apply to you.

 Perhaps you used to make your bed every morning without fail.
 But lately, you’ve been cutting corners, letting dishes and laundry pile up, and forgetting to pay your bills.
 Losing control of your everyday routine is something that can manifest slowly; you might wake up one morning and look around you, wondering who has made such a mess of your place.